Joseph Rosenberger: Refugee

 Rosenberger arrived in the United States in 1940 after having spent 5 months in the Dachau concentration camp.
 From the time he arrived in America until 1944, he lived in a refugee home sponsored by the Zeirei Agudah at 616 Bedford Avenue in Williamsburg, Brooklyn.

 Rosenberger's father had a clothing store in Austria and he was interested in fabrics from a very early age.

-Rosenberger was approached by Moshe Neuman to find out how to best check garments for shatnes, a biblically forbidden mixture of wool and linen according to Jewish law.
+Rosenberger was approached by Mordechai Neumann to find out how to best check garments for shatnes, a biblically forbidden mixture of wool and linen according to Jewish law.
 Rosenberger sought out garment dealers in both Williamsburg and the Lower East Side of Manhattan but found that there was both little knowledge and little interest in this area of Jewish law.

 Armed with a passion, Rosenberger enrolled in Manhattan's Textile High School in order to learn all he could about linen.
 He coupled this with taking menial jobs in the garment industry in order to find the many uses that linen had in clothing manufacturing.
 He also searched the New York Public Library for information on testing for the presence of linen, but found that all current tests were either too slow or too expensive for him to employ with any hopes of encouraging others to accept his recommendations.

 He still had to overcome the hurdle of convincing the Orthodox Jewish community of the importance of checking for shatnes.
 Rosenberger was often booted out of synagogues and assembly halls with derision by the public who did not believe him to be genuine.
 Rosenberger introduced a method of sample testing, which enabled one to certify a garment to be free of having shatnes, without thoroughly testing the garment.
 This included the ability to use unskilled persons across the United States of America who were coined with the term "sample testers", as they were able to take samples and send them to Rosenberger to verify them as being free of shatnez even though they were relatively untrained.
 With the later introduction of garments being imported from abroad with diverse and unsystematic standards, the "sample testing system" together with these "sample testers" has virtually disappeared.